INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/README.md

 The illustration above is a cluster in the Graphsense meaning.
 It is an item that ties together several cryptocurrency adresses that the GraphSense algorithms and euristics have found to be controlled by one same entity.
 If the cluster tags is accompanied by a businessman on the top left corner overlay,  -like in the illustration above-, this implies that the cluster or some of the cryptocurrencies within have been associated with attribution tags.
-In this case, use the "to tags" transform to display the list of associated tags and their details.
+In a cluster shows a businessman, use the "to tags" transform to display the associated tag(s).
+The number on the left, below the businessman represents the number of cryptocurrency addresses belonging to that cluster.

 A normal way of using this to follow the money trail would be:
 - Start by creating the entity you know of: drag and drop a cryptocurrency address from the entity palette.